What Equipment Does Ed Sheeran Use?

-Created in conjunction with his guitar tech, the Chewie Monsta is effectively the switches from four Boss RC-20Xl pedals built in a custom metal housing, with two screens showing key information Ed would need mid-performance.
-But where the Chewie Monsta differs is that it isn’t actually a looper in its own right.
+Created in conjunction with his guitar tech, the Chewie Monsta is effectively the switches from four Boss RC-20Xl pedals built in a custom metal housing.
+It also boasts two screens showing key information Ed would need mid-performance.
+Where the Chewie Monsta differs is that it isn’t actually a looper in its own right.
 Instead, the unit is a modified MIDI controller, operating a VST looper based within a laptop running Ableton Live.

 This kind of setup removes many of the limitations around loop length, track numbers and available effects.
 It also offers incredible potential for live performance.
 The particular looper he uses, Mobius, is actually free to download too for anyone interested in checking it out.